johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 # Maize Plant Discipleship Learning Process #

-THIS CHAPTER ENCAPSULATES the reflective learning process intended to underlie presentation of the Maize Plant Discipleship syllabus.
+THIS CHAPTER PRESCRIBES the reflective learning process intended to underlie presentation of the Maize Plant Discipleship syllabus.

 ## Reflective Learning ##